-No one wants to hear the entire marketing department was laid off when they stop at the water cooler.
-Speculation and dissent will likely be the result.
-If your plan affects only certain areas, first communicate to the entire company what’s going on.
-Outline the need for the layoffs, letting staff members know that not every department will be impacted.
-Tell the group you’ll be communicating separately with staff members and managers of those departments that will be affected.
-Immediately after, discuss the situation with the groups who will be impacted.
-In that way, you’ll quash concerns of “we’ll be next.”
+No one wants to be at the water cooler and hear the entire marketing department was laid off.
+Even if your plan affects only certain departments, communicate to the entire company that a layoff is pending.
+Briefly outline the need for it, and let staff know the news doesn’t impact every department.
+Tell the group you’ll be communicating separately with staff members and managers of affected departments that day.
+Immediately afterward, discuss the situation with the groups that will be impacted.
+That way, you’ll quash concerns that “maybe we’re next.”

 Have documentation ready

-Have any necessary paperwork, personalized and ready to provide to each employee.
+Collect any necessary paperwork and internal documentation.
+Make sure it’s personalized and ready for each employee.
 If you’re notifying an entire team, have envelopes ready with each employee’s data included.
-Tell staffers they can pick up the paperwork, which includes their layoff notice, Consolidated Omnibus Budget Reconciliation Act (COBRA) notifications and other paperwork included.
+Tell staffers they can pick up such items as their layoff notice, Consolidated Omnibus Budget Reconciliation Act (COBRA) notifications, and other paperwork.
 Each packet should have:

-- COBRA notification documents, for continuation of insurance coverage(s) if applicable
+- COBRA notification documents, for the continuation of insurance coverage(s), if applicable.

 Keep it legal